The Innovator's Dilemma

 - When did the management team first take a close look at Keyence and Hirox digital microscopy products?
 What concerned them?

-- How did the team responded to the perceived thread from Keyence and Hirox?
+- How did the Zeiss team responded to the perceived thread from Keyence and Hirox?

 - How did other companies respond to the increasing popularity of digital microscopy?

 - What did the management at Carl Zeiss do right when facing a disruptive innovation?
-What did they do wrong?
+What could they improve?

 - If you were one of the disruptive competitors Keyence or Hirox what would be your competitive response now that you know Zeiss has a plan to come into your market?